Dana94/2019-website/blog/2019-08-17-git-commands-i-currently-use.md

 - `-v` Shows the url associated with each repo that you are tracking.
 Some common ones you’ll see are `origin` and `upstream`.

-`origin` – your repo connected to GitHub.
+`origin` – Your repo connected to GitHub.

-`upstream` – if your repo is forked, this label will coincide to the original repo.
-Useful for making sure your forked copy stays updated with the original.
+`upstream` – If your repo is forked, this label will coincide to the original repo.
+This is useful for making sure your forked copy stays updated with the original.

 ```shell
 ~/git-example (master)